convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/fullsync-components/fsimage.md

 Attachment images are automatically cached using the attachmentName as cache key by the CAF to enable fast rendering.

-In some cases you may want to clear this cache for example if the image content changes for the same attachmentName.
-In this case, use below code in a <i>CustomAction</i> :
+In some cases you may want to clear this cache for example if the image content changes for the same attachmentName.<br>In this case, use below code in a <i>CustomAction</i> :
-- to clear the cache for a given documentID and attachmentName
+- to clear the cache for a given documentID and attachmentName<br><code>page.resetImageCache(documentID/attachmentName)</code>
-<code>page.resetImageCache(documentID/attachmentName)</code>
-- to clear all cache entries
+- to clear all cache entries<br><code>page.resetImageCache()</code>
-<code>page.resetImageCache()</code>

 Name | Description
 --- | ---